 You already know the anatomy of your favourite smokes, and what differentiates the cap from the foot; but do you know how the cigar itself is made?
-Here at James J Fox, we are incredibly passionate about cigars and everything related to them, which is why we strive to know exactly how the perfect smoke is created – and pass this knowledge to other cigar aficionados!
+From Cuban cigars to Nicaraguan cigars, here at James J Fox, we are incredibly passionate about cigars and everything related to them, which is why we strive to know exactly how the perfect smoke is created – and pass this knowledge to other cigar aficionados!

 Curing and Fermenting

 First things first.
 After being harvested, the tobacco leaves are cured through a process that aims to reduce their sugar and water content, which can take up to six weeks – this will depend on certain factors, like the climatic conditions of the area.